Improved Dirt Roads in Big Bend National Park

 Dagger Flat Auto Trail

 This seven-mile road (14 miles round-trip) winds eastward to a small valley with a forest of giant dagger yuccas.
-A self-guiding brochure is available and provides a key to the desert plants.
-Typically open to most vehicles, this road is also good for mountain biking.
+This road is typically open to most vehicles, and is also good for mountain biking.
 Speed limit on this narrow road is 25 mph: allow two hours round-trip.
 Sandy areas or muddy conditions may exist seasonally; rain makes this road difficult to drive or impassable.
 Please inquire about current road conditions.

 Grapevine Hills Road